Have you ever wanted to just drop everything, and stop relying on other people and businesses for food, an energy?

 On a related note, any damage to the system will need repair work which, depending on the severity of the damage, may need to be done by a specialist.
 Specialized repair work costs money which you need for other things.

-So, with that said, if you have to install a security system you should remember the acronym: KISS.
-KISS stands for Keep It Simple, Stupid.
-Sometimes the simplest plans/methods are the most effective and this goes for almost everything but is especially true of home security.
+So, with that said, if you have to install a security system you should remember to keep it simple.
+Sometimes, the simplest plans/methods are the most effective, and this goes for almost everything but is especially true of home security.

 One example I like to use is the end of the marketplace fight in Raiders of the Lost Ark.
 Indiana Jones has just finished off a fight with multiple bad guys; he’s exhausted.